 We produce biogas through the anaerobic digestion process or fermentation of biodegradable materials such as municipal sludge.In addition to that we receive high strength wastes which are hauled in by tanker truck from local industries that we pump directly into the digesters for increased biogas production.

-High strength waste will be received and stored in two heated and mixed 304 stainless steel tanks each with a volume of 20,000 gallons prior to pumping to either the thermophilic or mesophilic digesters.
+High strength waste is received and stored in two heated and mixed 304 stainless steel tanks each with a volume of 20,000 gallons prior to pumping to either the thermophilic or mesophilic digesters.

 This biogas needs to undergo cleaning before it can be used to prevent damage and corrosion to our biogas engine.
 First, the highly corrosive hydrogen sulfide is removed utilizing a biological system where a controlled environment is maintained inside of a tank for microorganisms to consume the hydrogen sulfide.